marko-knoebl/slides/src/sections/python-beginner/81-debugging-en.md

 - proceed to the next line:
   - `n` for _next_ in the Python debugger
   - _Step Over_ in VS Code
-- proceed to the next line - following function calls
+- proceed to the next line - potentially following function calls
   - `s` for _step_ in the Python debugger
   - _Step Into_ in VS Code
 - run the current function to its end: